Pythonbrew/DHT11-Sensor/README.md

 # DHT11-Sensor
-C programme that is able to get readings from DHT11 Sensor sensor through the GPIO pins on a Raspberry Pi
+C++ programme that is able to get readings from DHT11 Sensor sensor through the GPIO pins on a Raspberry Pi